 FLUX is a tactile instrument for a gestural control of electronic sounds.

-An electronic instrument, besides allowing for the instrumental playing of electronic music, has the power to bring together the two worlds : the instrumentalists and the electronic music artists.
-One of the main goals of this project was to render gestures intelligible and allow the electronic music player to take the floor and play together, improvise, engage in a dialogue with classical instrumentalists.
+An electronic instrument, besides allowing for the instrumental playing of electronic music, can have the power to bring together the two worlds : the instrumentalists and the electronic music artists.
+One of the main goals of this project was to render gestures intelligible and allow the electronic music player to play together, improvise, engage in a dialogue with classical instrumentalists.

 Graduation Project, ENSCI Les Ateliers